 As of December 31, 2016, we owned 113 properties that contain an aggregate of approximately 17.6 million net rentable square feet and consist of 93 office properties, seven mixed-use properties, one retail property (101 core properties), four development properties, three redevelopment properties and five properties classified as held for sale (collectively, the "Properties").
 The properties are located in or near Philadelphia, Pennsylvania; Metropolitan Washington, D.C.; Southern New Jersey; Richmond, Virginia; Wilmington, Delaware; Austin Texas; and Concord, California.
 As of December 31, 2016, the properties, excluding development and redevelopment, were approximately 93.3% occupied by 825 tenants and had an average age of approximately 24.1 years.
-The office properties accommodate a variety of tenant uses, including retail, residential apartment units and a hotel.
+The office properties are a combination of urban and transit-oriented suburban office buildings containing an average of approximately 159,350 net rentable square feet.
+The mixed-use properties accommodate a variety of tenant uses, including retail, residential apartment units and a hotel.
 We carry comprehensive liability, fire, extended coverage and rental loss insurance covering all of the properties, with policy specifications and insured limits which we believe are adequate.

-The following table sets forth information with respect to our core properties at December 312016:
+The following table sets forth information with respect to our core properties at December 31, 2016: